Customer service: the hard business skill with a soft edge

 - good listening and communication skills

 - problem solving (or at least an awareness of when to escalate a complaint)

-- resilience (if dealing with an angry or disappointed customer, for example).
+dealing with an angry or disappointed customer, for example).

 How to gain customer service experience while at university